-, 2021 was \$ per ordinary share (on a fully diluted Our historical net tangible book value as of million, or \$ basis).
-After giving effect to the Conversion, the pro forma net tangible book value as of 2021 was \$ million, or per ordinary share.
-After further giving effect to our issuance and sale of ordinary shares in this offering at the assumed initial public offering price of \$ per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated fees and offering expenses payable by us, , 2021 would have been \$ the pro forma as adjusted net tangible book value as of million, or \$ per ordinary share.
-This amount represents an immediate increase in pro forma net tangible book value of \$ per ordinary share to our existing shareholders and an immediate dilution in pro forma net tangible book value of \$ per ordinary share to new investors.
+Our historical net tangible book value as of March 31, 2021 was \$69.1 million, or \$1.44 per ordinary share (on a fully diluted basis).
+After giving effect to the Conversion, the pro forma net tangible book value as of March 31, 2021 was \$69.1 million, or \$1.44 per ordinary share.
+After further giving effect to (i) our issuance and sale of 13,000,000 ordinary shares in this offering, after deducting underwriting discounts and commissions and estimated fees and offering expenses payable by us and (ii) our issuance and sale of 1,111,111 ordinary shares in the Concurrent Private Placement, after deducting estimated fees and expenses payable by us, the pro forma as adjusted net tangible book value as of March 31, 2021 would have been \$297.7 million, or \$4.78 per ordinary share.
+This amount represents an immediate increase in pro forma net tangible book value of \$3.34 per ordinary share to our existing shareholders and an immediate dilution in pro forma net tangible book value of \$13.22 per ordinary share to new investors.